Solar panel efficiency

-The best panels in 2022 have efficiency ratings of at least 20%
+Today’s best panels have an efficiency rating of 20% to 22%

-As technology continues to move forward, advancements in solar panel efficiency have made it possible for photovoltaic (PV) installations to produce more power than ever.
-With increased panel efficiency ratings, homeowners can maximize the amount of solar power they generate without taking up more roof space with additional panels.
+As solar energy technology continues to move forward, advancements in solar panel efficiency have made it possible for photovoltaic (PV) installations to produce more power than ever.
+With today’s highest-efficiency panels, you can maximize the amount of solar energy you generate without taking up more roof space.

 - Solar panel efficiency is measured in ratings and has increased significantly over the last 50 years.